starsabhi/lofidelity/README.md

 # lofidelity

-Inspired by Bandcamp, lofidelity online record store and music community where passionate fans discover, connect with, and directly support the artists they love.
+Inspired by Bandcamp, lofidelity is an online music community where passionate lofi fans discover, connect with, and directly support the artists they love.
 Welcome to check out a live version of lofidelity here: [lofi-test.com](https://lofi-test.herokuapp.com/)
 ![image](https://user-images.githubusercontent.com/95883222/171916446-5698e818-9764-4010-ac23-cb445dff8c01.png)